-Developed from an original idea by David Grove, pronoun work is a key area in IEMT when working with issues of identity.
+Developed from an original idea by New Zealand born psychologist David Grove, pronoun work is a key area in IEMT when working with issues of identity.

 Pronouns are words that are used in place of a noun or noun phrase.
 In linguistics, pronouns are classified based on the person, number, gender, and case of the noun they replace.
 Here are some examples of pronouns in English, along with their corresponding classifications: